 - 5,260 of CO2 saved

 We work in conjunction with specialist waste contractors WasteCare to ensure compliance of Spectrum’s ‘nil to drain’ policy.
 Waste Care recycles all waste chemicals for the recovery of silver.
 In 1993, WasteCare was the first in the sector to obtain BS5750 accreditation as well as the first to obtain ISO 14000 certification in 2001.

-In the financial year 2018/19 we planted nine trees through the National Forest Company:
+We plant trees through the National Forest Company: